WHQS improvement scheme

 - suitable for specific households

-See the difference being made to tenants’ homes and local communities as a result of our Welsh Housing Quality Standard programme.
+See the difference made to tenants’ homes and local communities as a result of our Welsh Housing Quality Standard programme.

 Feedback from Wales Audit Office service user review